 On a Generalization of the World Bank Model of Retirement Savings: A Taxonomy of Systems with Two Cross-Subsidized Tiers

-University of New South Wales (UNSW) - Australian School of Business - School of Risk and Actuarial Studies
+University of Montreal - Department of Mathematics and Statistics; University of New South Wales (UNSW) - Australian School of Business - School of Risk and Actuarial Studies

 Macquarie University - Department of Actuarial Studies; Financial Research Network (FIRN)

 UNSW Australian School of Business Research Paper No. 2009ACTL09

 We develop a generalization of the World Bank (1994) model of forced saving for retirement.
 This broader model consists of two tiers of second pillar savings --- mandated and non-mandated (voluntary).
 Furthermore, the government can set two types of guarantees on the first (mandated) tier --- investment returns and annuity prices --- leading to possible cross-subsidization between the tiers.
 This has the potential to induce social redistribution, foster a liquid private market for life annuities, as well as obviate some of the investment risk and annuity price risk that

 We formulate a quantitative model of financial flows within such a system, which explains the mechanism by which cross-subsidization occurs.
 Based on this analysis, a taxonomy of two-tiered retirement systems is presented, that is based on the choices that the government makes.

 Our modelling is inspired by the Swiss second pillar model, which serves as a motivation and illustration.
 The Swiss system features unique properties and remarkable outcomes.
 These include both high levels of savings and (unforced) annuitization, as well as a non-trivial level of internal cross-subsidies between the two tiers of the system.
 The analysis allows us to shed some light on some of the issues the Swiss system is currently facing.

 JEL Classification: J26, D81, D91, E21, G23, H55working papers series